BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 ### Speed

-The A12 Bionic SoC packs a 64-bit, 7 nm processor (the definition of a 7nm processor can vary widely, so take it with a grain of salt) with six cores: two performance cores and four high-efficiency cores.
+The A12 Bionic SoC packs a 64-bit, 7 nm processor (the definition of a 7 nm processor can vary widely, so take it with a grain of salt) with six cores: two performance cores and four high-efficiency cores.
 It also includes a new "8-core Neural Engine."
 Apple didn't market the chip as being all that much faster,